University of South Florida

 College of Arts and Sciences

 Affiliate Faculty - Department of Anthropology

 Ph.D.
 University of Torino (Italy), 2007

-Dr. Tanasi is happy to supervise Masters and PhD candidates with interests in Greek and Roman archaeology of Sicily and Malta, Mediterranean prehistory, 3D digital imaging applied to archaeology, archaeological sciences with an emphasis on geology and chemistry applied to ceramic studies.
+I am happy to supervise Masters and PhD candidates with interests in Greek and Roman archaeology of Sicily and Malta, Mediterranean prehistory, Digital Archaeology, Archaeological Sciences with an emphasis on geology and chemistry applied to ceramic studies and Archaeology of Food.